2a-stra/mxone-auth-code/README.md

 - Authentication code
 - SIP server IP addresses

-### Config File Generation with `gen_conf.py`
+### Config File Generation with `gen_ext_conf.py`

-The `gen_conf.py` script automates the generation of configuration files for each phone.
+The `gen_ext_conf.py` script automates the generation of configuration files for each phone.
 It creates a unique authentication code for each phone per each MAC address.
 The process relies on a pre-prepared `mac.csv` file, which contains a list of MAC addresses, their corresponding extension numbers, and Common Service Profile (CSP) numbers.

 ### MX-ONE Shell Commands for Authentication

-In addition to generating configuration files, the `gen_conf.py` script also generates a set of MX-ONE shell commands.
-These commands, saved in the `auth_code.sh` file, are used in the PBX CLI to set authentication codes for each extension.
+In addition to generating configuration files, the `gen_ext_conf.py` script also generates a set of MX-ONE shell commands.
+These commands, saved in the `extensions.sh` file, are used in the PBX CLI to set authentication codes for each extension.
 When using the `MD5a1` format for authentication codes, the passwords are securely hashed and are not visible in plain text.
 However, the clear-text passwords are saved in the `auth.txt` output file.

 ## Input file "mac.csv" format
 MAC,EXTENTION,CSP